AuricFox/Flashcards/README.md

 ### Flashcards Table

-Stores the flashcard infomation and related figure id's for referencing.
+The flashcard table stores the flashcard infomation and related figure id's for referencing.
 Users can create flashcards without a question or answer as long as there is an associated figure id attached, otherwise the card will not be saved.

 |**id**|category |question |anwser |q_figure |a_figure |
 |:----:|:-------:|:-------:|:-----:|:-------:|:-------:|